JanssenProject/jans/docs/admin/config-guide/auth-server-config/messaging-config.md

 Navigate to `Auth Server` -> `Messages` to open the Message screen as shown in the image below.
 There are three different message configuration options accessible on this screen.
-You can update the detail of these messages.
+You can update the details of these messages.

 ![image](../../../assets/tui-message-screen.png)